Lower back view of the JBL Xtreme 2 speaker, showing the closed USB ports door.

 Press and release the Play / Pause button quickly to pause audio play.
 Rapidly press it again to reverse the pause action, and resume playback.

 Note that the Play / Pause button is not a mute button.
-That is, pausing play in this way stops playback on the source Bluetooth device to which this speaker is currently paired.
+That is, pausing play in this way stops playback on the source Bluetooth device.
 It does not merely just cut the speaker volume while the stream continues going.
-If streaming, the playing is stopped.
-So, you won’t miss any content when you pause the speaker, as the source device (your phone, tablet, or computer) remembers where the content was paused.
-Then it picks up playback where it left off, when you press the play pause button.
+If streaming, the streaming stops.
+So, you won’t miss any content when you pause the speaker.
+Why?
+Because the source device (your phone, tablet, or computer) remembers where to resume play.
+Then it picks up playback where it left off, when you again press the play pause button.

 How to Raise a Voice Assistant

-When paired with an Apple device, once set up, you may press and hold the Play / Pause button to get Siri’s attention.
-Note that you must enable Siri on the source device (phone, tablet) to use Siri through the JBL Xtreme 2.
+The voice assistant feature works with an Apple device once set up.
+Then you may press and hold the Play / Pause button to get Siri’s attention.
+Note that you must enable Siri on the source device (phone, tablet) first.
 Further, you must set this button’s function in the JBL Connect+ app to Voice Assistant.
-Do this on the speaker’s Settings page in that app, as pictured next.
+Do this on the speaker’s Settings page in that app, as we show next.

 Screenshot of the Connect app on iPadOS, showing the JBL Xtreme 2 Settings page, with the Voice Assistance button highlighted.